 Artificial Intelligence systems learn via computer based (human) generated input or via sensors.
 For now the systems still face many limitations.
-Nevertheless, AI is very rapidly evolving, and because it can much more easily process the quantity of available data, AI already strongly outperforms humans in certain areas.
-This challenges our control over it.
-Notwithstanding, meanwhile AI can also be very usefully applied as a tool for many specific purposes.
+Notwithstanding, meanwhile AI can be very usefully applied as a tool for many specific purposes.

-The following article is about better understanding and repositioning our human communication, upgrading our exchange to counter these fears and strengthen our resilience.
+The following shortened version of my long read on this topic is about better understanding and repositioning our human communication, upgrading our exchange to counter these fears and strengthen our resilience.

-The concepts used in this article, are derived from my work in information science and in media concept & strategy development over the past four decades.
-This experience has been complemented by analyzing cultural differences via extensive travelling and working internationally.
-These efforts together have led to building detailed new dynamic cultural/human communication models on the basis of observation and participation.
+The concepts used in this article are derived from my work in information science and in media concept & strategy development over the past four decades.
 My models are thus not based on academic research.
-For this article, I am further strongly simplifying my approach; I will thus only use very rudimentary theoretical ideas to elaborate my vision and its potential applications.
 Therefore this essay is meant as food for thought rather than as food for discussion.